Vyral/willie-miranda-recruiting/_posts/2022-12-20-rising-rates-while-you-re-under-contract.md

 As we head towards 2023, I’ve been hearing a lot about work-life balance in my business planning sessions.
 The truth is that as real estate agents, we work hard seven days a week and all year round.
 That’s why I wanted to send a quick message and let you know that **this is a great time of the year to time-block.&nbsp;**

 Make time to take a day off, not just to meet your family and friends, but also to do what you want.
-Don’t feel guilty about it; after all, you need to re-energize yourself for the upcoming year.&nbsp;
+Don’t feel guilty about it; after all, you need to re-energize yourself for the upcoming year.&nbsp;&nbsp;

 {% include pullquote.html %}